 00:13:29 and why on earth would you arrive at something that was dynamic in the sense of being alive anymore

-00:13:35 or even more so being dynamic and thinking intelligent and I was an intelligent matter
+00:13:35 or even more so being dynamic and thinking intelligent intelligent matter

-00:13:40 but the importance of the question I think is that if you can have intelligent matter based on parts and Lud
+00:13:40 but the importance of the question I think is that if you can have intelligent matter based on hearts and blood

 00:13:47 and whatever then there's no reason why you couldn't have intelligent matter of a number of different sorts if you if

 00:13:53 you think and perhaps more kind of a gray scale or you have various.
-Kind of gradations of his life.
+Kind of gradations in which life.

-00:14:01 or intelligence my discretion is beyond sense soon in terms of real objects appearing past producing of oratory that
+00:14:01 or intelligent. might these questions be answered soon in terms of real objects appearing perhaps produced in laboratories that

 00:14:18 Is there are there examples in which that line is already blurred Yes And I think there are many of them

-00:14:24 and it one that I think is worth thinking about is simply a frozen AIG if you're going to dig.
+00:14:24 and it one that I think is worth thinking about is simply a frozen egg.
+A human egg.

-00:14:31 There's no chemistry going on is doing absolutely nothing there is nothing in that that would suggest it's any
+00:14:31 There's no chemistry going on it's doing absolutely nothing there is nothing in that that would suggest it's any

-00:14:36 different from a rock but you were made up and all of a sudden it's able to do something different
+00:14:36 different from a rock but you warm it up and all of a sudden it's able to do something different

 00:14:43 and you see in the same in the sense the same thing at the thought perspective because a human egg

-00:14:50 when fertilized isn't thinking there's nothing think with us and when the baby's born it's not thinking much
+00:14:50 when fertilized isn't thinking there's nothing to think with and when the baby's born it's not thinking much

 00:14:57 and there's thought going on but it's probably certainly not self-aware